 A minimum of one-year recent experience in an area of acute care nursing.
 This experience must be completed by matriculation not application.
-Note: ER and PACU may be acceptable depending on knowledge base from experiences.
+Note: ER and PACU may be acceptable depending on the knowledge base from experiences.

 Examples of critical care units may include but are not limited to Surgical Intensive Care, Cardiothoracic Intensive care, Coronary Intensive Care, Medical Intensive Care, Pediatric Intensive Care, and Neonatal Intensive Care.

 Those who have experiences in other areas may be considered provided they can demonstrate competence in managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.

 Operating room and ICU step down do not fulfill the requirement for this program.

 Cumulative undergraduate grade point average of 3.0 or higher on a 4.0 scale (preferred).
 For the most recent cohort of admitted entry to practice students, the average GPA has been a 3.6.
 They still encourage all to apply and stress that the 3.6 GPA is just the average.

 Minimum GRE scores:

 The GRE must have been completed within the last 5 years.
 The average GRE score is 307.
 Again, they stress 307 is just the average and encourage all to apply.